 If family can help financially, we think it is important to have a properly documented loan agreement, to be a debt against the estate on death, and to ensure agreement between siblings.

 An impaired annuity, paid directly to a care provider, is not subject to tax in the hands of the client, and can pay a generous amount, depending on the health of the client.
-If a client has an impaired annuity and becomes eligible for NHS continuing health care (free of any means test, see below), it is important to have terms so that the annuity can be paid to the client instead of the care provider (it will then be subject to tax but you will at least get that income).
+If a client has an impaired annuity and becomes eligible for NHS continuing health care (free of any means test), it is important to have terms so that the annuity can be paid to the client instead of the care provider (it will then be subject to tax but you will at least get that income).

 An equity release arrangement can provide funds to pay care costs, or to buy an impaired annuity.